Search

 € 35,00

 SMITH, William.
 A natural history of Nevis, and the rest of the English Leeward Charibee islands in America.
 With many other observations on nature and art; particularly, an introduction to the art decyphering.
 Cambridge, J. Bentham, 1745.Contemporary calf with red title label to spine.
 (6),318,(9) pp + Errata sheet of 10 lines.
-First edition; with armorial bookplate of John Guitton. - A series of eleven letters from the rev. William Smith, rector of St. John's at Nevis to rev. Charles Mason, Woodwardian professor and fellow of Trinity-College in Cambridge, containing descriptions of shells, insects, plants and other natural objects observed or remarked upon in the writer's researches during five years residence in Nevis.
+First edition; with armorial bookplate of John Guitton. - A series of eleven letters from the rev. William Smith, rector of St. John's at Nevis to rev. Charles Mason, Woodwardian professor and fellow of Trinity-College in Cambridge, containing descriptions of shells, insects, plants and other natural objects observed or remarked upon in the writer's researches during five years residence in Nevis, an island in the Caribbean Sea, part of the Leeward Islands.
 Sabin 84563; European-Americana VI, p.367; The Beinecke Lesser Antilles Collection 200.
 [Boeknr.: 36731 ]

 € 1500,00